Supporting Chosen Names and Pronouns

 A chosen or preferred name is the use of a first, middle and/or last name that is different from a person’s legal name.
 There are many reasons why someone would use a chosen name, such as a reflection of gender identity, as a nickname, or as a westernized or Americanized name.

 Once specified, a chosen name will replace legal name in select university system user interfaces unless the system requires the use of legal name.
-Support for chosen middle and last names will be implemented starting in the Spring 2022 semester.
+Support for chosen middle and last names was implemented in the Spring 2022 semester.
 Chosen first name (previously referred to as preferred first name) is currently used in select university system user interfaces, usually in addition to legal first name.
 As systems are modified to support chosen middle and last names, chosen first name will replace legal first name in the interface, if applicable.
 This page will be updated as systems are modified.

 JHU reserves the right to remove a chosen name for any reason, including misrepresentation or the use of inappropriate, offensive or derogatory language.